scp222thj/MalumMenu/README.md

 - ✅ Itch.io
 - ✅ Epic Games Launcher
 - ✅ Microsoft Store
+- ✅ Xbox App
 - ❔ Cracked (rarely works)
 - ❌ iOS App Store & Google Play
-- ❌ PS & Switch & Xbox
+- ❌ PS & Switch & Xbox Console

 Now ensure that you have downloaded the correct zip file for your platform:
+- For Steam or Itch.io: Download `MalumMenu-VERSION-Steam-Itch.zip`
-- For Steam, Epic Games Launcher, and Itch.io, use `MalumMenu-VERSION.zip`
+- For Microsoft Store, Epic Games Store, or Xbox App: Download `MalumMenu-VERSION-MicrosoftStore-EpicGames-XboxApp.zip`
-- For the Microsoft Store edition, use `MalumMenu-VERSION-Microsoft.zip`

 Make sure you followed the installation guide precisely.
 This is what your `Among Us` folder should look like after a successful installation: